icinganalysis/icinganalysis.github.io/content/NACA-TN-1598.md

 - Vonnegut, B., Cunningham, R. M., and Katz, R. E.: Instruments for Measuring Atmospheric Factors Related to Ice Formation on Airplanes.
 De-Icing Res.
 Lab., Dept. Meteorology, M.I.T., April 1946.
 - Jones, Alun R., and Spies, Ray J., Jr.: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, III - Description of Thermal Ice-Prevention Equipment for Wings, Empennage, and Windshield.
 NACA-ARR-5A03b, 1945.
 - Reed, Albert C.: Airplane Performance Testing at Altitude.
 Jour.
 Aero.
 Sc., vol. 8; no. 4.
 Feb.
 1941, pp .
 135-150.
 - Lewis, William: A Flight Investigation of the Meteorological Conditions Conducive to the Formation of Ice on Airplanes.
-NACA-TN-1393, 1947.
+NACA-TN-1393, 1947. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930082038)

-NACA-TN-1598 is cited once in the [NACA Icing Publications Database]({filename}naca icing publications database.md)[^2]
+NACA-TN-1598 is cited once in the [NACA icing publications database]({filename}naca%20icing%20publications%20database.md)[^2]

 - Neel, Carr B., Jr., and Bright, Loren G.: The Effect of Ice Formations on Propeller Performance.
 NACA-TN-2212, 1950.